AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

  * `Yes`

 ##### `autocapitalizationType`
 This property is optional.
-If provided it must be one of the text strings below (**It must match in capitalization**).
+If provided it must be one of the text strings below.
 The default is `"None"`.
 This determines if and how a text box will auto capitalize the user's typing.

  * `None`